heriwr/rs/concurrency/concurrency_cards.md

 Flashcard Deck: Rust Concurrency
 ---

+## What is?

 What is a `Mutex`?

 ---
 A `Mutex` (short for mutual exclusion) acts like a padlock for your data.
 It guarantees that only one thread can access and modify a shared resource at a time, preventing chaotic **data races** and preserving data integrity.

 > Rust's Mutex type from the standard library provides this essential synchronization tool.

+. . .

+What is a `Cell`?

+---

+A `Cell` allows you to get and set values within an immutable type, even if you don't own the data.
+It tracks mutability at runtime.

+. . .

+What is a `RefCell`?

+---

+A `RefCell` is similar to `Cell`, but enforces borrowing rules at runtime.

+> If you try to get both a mutable and immutable reference simultaneously, it will panic.

+. . .

+What is a `RwLock`?

+---

+"Reader-writer" lock.

+> It's a more flexible version of `Mutex`, allowing multiple readers at once, or a single writer.

 . . .